mattonomics/hackathon/README.md

 Remember, our new microsite has a blog.
 The blog will contain posts associated with specific candidate(s).
 Posts will be categorized.
 One of these categories is `Green Energy`.
 We would like to create a custom category archive template and add specific widgets to this archive.

-1. First, create a post called "Hilary Talks Green Energy".
+1. First, create a post called "Hillary Talks Green Energy".
 Add a category called "Green Energy".
 1. Again, there are multiple ways we can do this either using hooks/filters or overriding/creating specific templates.
 We will create a new template in the child theme.
 Create the file `VAGRANT-LOCAL/wordpress-trunk/wp-content/themes/politico/category-green-energy.php` and paste the following code: